Microchip-MPLAB-Harmony/net_apps_sam_e70_v71/docs/GUID-FF2EFAFD-35FD-4506-870B-1FD3945B1DC4.md

         -   Run **tcpip\_discoverer.jar** to discover the IPv4 and IPv6 address for the board.

-3. Execution : The wolfMQTT demo is interactive, using a set of special MQTT commands that have been added to this demo.
+3. Execution :<br />The wolfMQTT demo is interactive, using a set of special MQTT commands that have been added to this demo.

     Pressing "mqtt help" at the command prompt displays the list of the available commands/options: